-In a stockbroker negligence case, your investment fraud attorney will be required to show that your broker's actions fell below the standard of care.
+In an investment misconduct case, your attorney will be required to show that your broker's actions fell below the standard of care.
 The following are examples of possible negligence:

-Broker negligence claims almost always require mandatory securities arbitration before the Financial Industry Regulatory Authority (FINRA).
-Not every lawyer is knowledgeable and experienced with FINRA arbitration, so you need to be cautious in your selection of a law firm to represent you.
+Broker negligence claims are different from other legal cases and almost always require mandatory securities arbitration before the Financial Industry Regulatory Authority (FINRA).
+Not every lawyer is equipped to represent you in broker negligence cases, so you need to be cautious in your selection of a law firm.

-If you have suffered financial loss due to the negligence of a broker, investment advisor or brokerage firm, skilled and experienced securities litigation attorneys may have the ability to recover your losses.
-Meyer Wilson’s investment loss lawyers collectively possess over five decades of experience helping victims of broker fraud and other misconduct, and in our history have helped nearly a thousand clients successfully recover hundreds of millions of dollars.
-Our aggressive pursuit of claims on behalf of investor fraud victims have resulted in over $350 million in settlements, verdicts, awards, and other forms of recovery on behalf of our clients. .
+If you have suffered financial loss due to the negligence of a broker, securities advisor or brokerage firm, skilled and experienced securities litigation attorneys may have the ability to recover your assets.
+Meyer Wilson investment loss lawyers collectively possess over five decades of experience helping victims of broker fraud, and in our history have helped nearly a thousand clients successfully recover hundreds of millions of dollars.
+Our aggressive pursuit of claims on behalf of investor fraud victims resulted in over $350 million returned to our clients.

 Our tireless work on behalf of our clients extends from coast to coast and border to border.
 Meyer Wilson has clients nationwide, from San Diego and Tampa to New York and Seattle.
 If you want the insight of a lawyer with experience taking on the nation's largest investment firms, complete our online form for a free case evaluation.